Vikram1234567/9anime-api/README.md

 # Unofficial 9Anime.to REST API

-This API Scrapes the website to get all useful data as possible
+This API scrapes all useful data from the website

 ## Getting Started